-'Is it any use asking a favour of you?' he inquired, without a trace of anger in his voice.
+"Is it any use asking a favor of you?" he inquired, without a trace of anger in his voice.

-'I can't say,' answered the other.
-'That depends upon what it is.'
+"I can't say," answered the other.
+"That depends upon what it is."

-'Will you let my family know what's become of me?'
+"Will you let my family know what's become of me?"

-'Humph! let me see.
-Well, I might send them back word after we're safe on the other side of the lake,' said M'Dougal grudgingly.
+"Humph! let me see.
+Well, I might send them back word after we're safe on the other side of the lake," said McDougal grudgingly.

-'I shall be grateful if you will.
-It will relieve their minds a little,' said the factor, sighing heavily as he thought how slight the relief would be; still, it would be better than the harrowing uncertainty of entire ignorance.
+"I shall be grateful if you will.
+It will relieve their minds a little;" and the factor sighed heavily as he thought how slight the relief would be.
+Still it would be better than the harrowing uncertainty of entire ignorance.

-A moment later, one of the employees came in and announced that everything was ready.
+A moment later one of the employés came in, and announced that everything was ready.

-'Here you are, then,' said M'Dougal.
-'Just pick him up and carry him down to the shore.'
+"Here you are, then," said McDougal.
+"Just pick him up, and carry him down to the shore."

-Four of the men, lifting Mr. M'Kenzie to their shoulders, bore him out into the night and down to the shore of the lake, where two canoes and a number of men were in waiting.
-The helpless captive was deposited in the bottom of the largest canoe, a buffalo skin thrown over him for warmth; and presently the canoes, each having a crew of four, set out across the lake, steering due south by the aid of the stars, which sparkled brightly through the still, clear atmosphere.
+Four of the men, lifting Mr. McKenzie to their shoulders, bore him out into the night and down to the shores of the lake, where two of the canoes and a number of men were in waiting.
+The helpless captive was deposited in the bottom of the largest canoe, a buffalo skin thrown over him for warmth, and presently the canoes, each having a crew of four, set out across the lake, steering due south by the aid of the stars, which sparkled brightly through the still, clear atmosphere.

-Harassed by the keenest anxiety, and suffering much discomfort from his bonds, Mr. M'Kenzie, enduring his misery in heroic silence, looked up at the pitying stars and prayed fervently for deliverance.
-He had no fear of actual violence, so long as he quietly submitted.
-M'Dougal was no doubt acting under some pretence of legal authority, and the worst that could happen to himself would probably be his being sent across to England in one of the Hudson's Bay ships, and then turned adrift to seek redress as he might, friendless and penniless.
+Harassed by the keenest anxiety, and suffering much discomfort from his bonds, Mr. McKenzie, enduring his misery in heroic silence, looked up at the pitying stars and prayed fervently for deliverance.
+He had no fear of actual violence so long as he quietly submitted.
+McDougal was, no doubt, acting under some pretense of legal authority, and the worst that could happen to himself would probably be his being sent across to England in one of the Hudson's Bay's ships, and then turned adrift to seek redress as best he might, a stranger and a pauper in a strange land.

-It was the wife and children whom he loved better than his own life that occupied his thoughts to the exclusion of all else.
-What was to become of them in the long space of time that must intervene ere he could by any possibility regain them, if M'Dougal carried his nefarious scheme to completion?
-Where could they go if driven from Fort Chipewyan in the spring?
+It was the wife and children, whom he loved better than his own life, that occupied his thoughts to the exclusion of all else.
+What was to become of them in the long space of time that must interfere ere he could, by any possibility, rejoin them, if McDougal carried his nefarious scheme to completion?
+Where would they go if driven from Fort Chipewyan in the spring?
 There was but one ray of light upon this dark prospect.
 Wentzel might be able to protect them and restore them to him at last.
 But where was Wentzel?
 What caused his strange delay?